gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 **Offering:** GitLab.com, Self-managed

 WARNING:
-The Fargate driver is not officially supported by GitLab Support.
-A best effort will be made to address issues, but no guarantees are made.
+The Fargate driver is community supported.
+GitLab Support will make a best effort attempt to help debug any problems, but no guarantees are made.

 The GitLab [custom executor](../../executors/custom.md) driver for [AWS Fargate](https://gitlab.com/gitlab-org/ci-cd/custom-executor-drivers/fargate)